-Reading Women v Arsenal Women
+Arsenal continue winning start by beating Reading

 Post update

-Offside, Arsenal Women.
-Katie McCabe tries a through ball, but Caitlin Foord is caught offside.

-Attempt blocked.
-Beth Mead (Arsenal Women) right footed shot from the right side of the box is blocked.
+Attempt saved.
+Beth Mead (Arsenal Women) right footed shot from the centre of the box is saved in the centre of the goal.
+Assisted by Frida Maanum.

 Post update